 This was downtown Rio de Janeiro during President Eisenhower's hour-long ticket-tape parade.
 It looked and?

-This was downtown Rio de Janeiro during President Eisenhower's hour-long ticket-tape parade.
+Background: This was downtown Rio de Janeiro during President Eisenhower's hour-long ticket-tape parade.
 It looked and sounded like New York City.

 The size of the crowd was estimated at upwards of 500-thousand people.
 On several occasions, the whole procession came to a stop while the crowd, which began gathering about dawn, whistled, shouted and clapped its hands.

 President Eisenhower's reception in Portuguese-speaking Rio was even more enthusiastic than that extended to the President of Portugal in 1957...which apparently set a modern record.

 Ten thousand police and thirty five thousand soldiers were assigned to protect the President in Rio.
 One of the soldiers arrested a pickpocket, who had eluded the mass roundup ordered before the President's arrival.
 This is a customary police practice in most cities when large crowds are expected to turn out.
 The crowds surged forwarded as the pickpocket was escorted to the local jail.